Gbemisola23/NaijaNetherlands/README.md

 * # Testing

-*  I have used a combination of manual and automated testing to ensure the website's functionality meets the desired intent.
+*  Due to constraints of time I haven't had the time to test to ensure the website's functionality meets the desired intent.

 * # Bugs